reforia/reforia.github.io/_posts/unreal/engine/2024-12-21-bpvm-bytecode-I.md

 - `Skeleton Class`
 - `CDO`

 A secure chamber found and a bonfire lit, we've taken our first step into the dark castle of Blueprint.
-However, something seems to be in the shadows.
+However, something seems to be hidden in the shadows.

 [1]: https://www.cnblogs.com/ghl_carmack/p/5998693.html